-You might be wondering; we were talking about snowcapped mountains and glacier lakes a few minutes back and suddenly from where sand dunes came into picture.
+You might be wondering; we were talking about snowcapped mountains and glacier lakes a few minutes back, and suddenly from where sand dunes came into the picture.
 Exactly why I mentioned earlier, the landscapes around Kazakhstan will blow your mind; they are so diverse!

 Experience the Kazakh nomadic culture